- General Information

 We accept simultaneous submissions, but please notify us as soon as possible if your submission has been accepted elsewhere.

-To submit to Wordgathering, please send an email to email@example.com with the subject line “Submission: [genre].”
-In your email message, include a short introductory note with a brief bio, your name, physical address, and email address.
+As noted above, in order to submit to Wordgathering, please send an email to firstname.lastname@example.org with the subject line “Submission: [genre].”
+In your email message, include a short introductory note with a brief bio, your name, physical address or location, and email address.
 Detailed genre guidelines are below.

 File Formats for Submissions:

-- Textual: .docx, .doc, .rtf, or .txt (please use Arial or Times New Roman)
+- Textual: .docx, .doc, .rtf, or .txt (please use Arial or Times New Roman, and put multiple poems in one file)

-- Two-dimensional visual arts (including photography and comics): .jpg, .png, or .pdf
+- Two-dimensional visual arts (including photography and comics): .jpg or .png

 - Video: .mp4